effusiveperiscope/gsorter/notes.md

   for entire elements, as well as annotate fields individually
 - I want to be able to define information to be displayed vs. editable
 - I want the entire thing to be keyboard navigable ;^)
-- I want to be able to define custom row processing actions (e.g. regex sub over an attribute)
+- I want to be able to define custom comparison processing actions (e.g. regex sub over an attribute)
 - I want to be able to define custom postprocessing
-- I want to be able to search over rows by field and either highlight them or perform other operations on them
+- I want to be able to search over comparisons by field and either highlight them or perform other operations on them
 - I want to be able to define PRESET VALUES for certain fields (in data).
 	- And also broadcast forwards or broadcast all (enableable)

-# Problems
-- Is there even an effective way to display a group-like interface in PyQt?
-	- Yep, according to ChatGPT, QTreeView works for this purpose.
-- How do I do type annotations?
-- Is a single file -> a single group?
-	- How do you associate multiple filesystem files w/ a single group?
-- What is "FileLike" (project.py 23)?

-# TODO
-File -> Item
-Rows